mrakgr/The-Spiral-Language/readme.md

 ### 8: GPU Programming Basics

-The fun stuff starts past this point.
-GPU programming, deep learning, reinforcement learning, games...those are just a few areas in which Spiral's potential far exceeds those of other languages, and while the previous chapters can be considered done, these will be work in progress going into the future.

-GPU programming is well worth learning for those interested in drawing out as most performance as is possible from the machine, and lessons from it tranfer over into CPU programming.
+GPU programming is well worth learning for those interested in drawing out as most performance as is possible from the machine, and lessons from it transfer over into CPU programming.
 At some point Spiral will drop Cuda and switch to supporting neural computing architectures, and when that happens the lesson learning in the GPU arena can be expected to transfer.
 The reason for that will be because those architectures will be similar to GPUs except with a lot more local memory.

 Knowing how to program effectively will never go out of date.

 This chapter will cover a few select kernels from the `CudaKernel` module found in the `Learning` project.
-There are more than will be covered in this chapter and more yet will be made in the future, but these can be counted on to illustrate how Spiral does Cuda.
+There are more than will be covered in this chapter and more yet will be made in the future, but these can be counted on to illustrate how Spiral does Cuda programming.

 #### map